-So whether you want your child to learn how to code, or maybe they know some basics and do not want to do a long drawn out course–bootcamp may be the perfect solution.
-Bootcamps are a fun way for kids to get a head start in learning programming and make friends who have the same interest as them.
+What is the Best Programming Bootcamp for Kids?
+So whether you want your child to learn how to code, or maybe they know some basics and do not want to do a long drawn-out course then a Programming Bootcamp for Kids may be the perfect solution.
+Programming Bootcamps for kids are a fun way for kids to get a head start in learning programming and make friends who have the same interest as them.

 Here is some information on what exactly coding bootcamp is, how to find the best one for your child, and why it is worth your child attending.

 “Coding is the thing that makes our smart cars work, and our smart homes, and everything that makes what people love, and don’t think about what makes them work,” says Trina Coleman, CEO and president of Coleman Comprehensive Solutions, creator of the STEM Skills online course platform and the second of five African American women in U.S. history to obtain a Ph.D. in theoretical high energy/nuclear physics.

 “Coding is essential for making technology move forward.”

 Coding bootcamps have been on the rise in recent years, due to high demand and the lack of computer coding in schools.
 Parents are searching out other ways to have their children taught these vital skills, so they are beyond prepared for an excellent job in a technologically advancing world.

 Coding courses can be drawn out, which may be hard for children who are in school most of the year.
 A coding bootcamp may better suit your child and family’s needs by allowing them to learn large amounts of information in a fun and exciting way.

 How to Find the Best Coding Bootcamp for Your Child

 Because a bootcamp can be an intense way of learning, you want to ensure that it is teaching your child in a way that they will understand, not get frustrated, and have fun.

 Here are a few things to look for: